wp-plugins/user-upgrade-capability/readme.txt

 You can find more detail on the plugin at the [Plugin site](http://justinandco.com/plugins/user-upgrade-capabilities/).

+= WARNING = Activating this plugin on a site will replace the available user roles/capabilities you will not be able to undo.

 Extensions:

 If you select the options for extending functionality through other plugins the following are available for ease of installing..